Restrictions on immigration: what’s their impact on HR?

 - Female workers will pay a high price and the talent pool will shrink for all employers

-In all Western countries, health care, elderly care and child care rely overwhelmingly on immigrants.
+In all Western countries, health care, elderly care, and child care rely overwhelmingly on immigrants.
 “Even as a shortage of U.S. workers who care for the elderly and disabled grows, proposed limits on immigration may worsen the situation”, researchers say.
 The same is true about housekeeping and maintenance.
 In the UK, the social care sector (professionals “who look after those who cannot look after themselves, such as the disabled or the elderly”) depends almost entirely on EU workers and immigrants.

-The UK’s post-Brexit immigration plan will make it excruciatingly hard for organisations in that sector to be able to continue to recruit the people they need.
-Under the new plan, people who want to work in the UK will be assigned points based on qualification and whether or not they speak English… so there will be a lot fewer workers to recruit.
+The UK’s post-Brexit immigration plan will make it excruciatingly hard for organizations in that sector to be able to continue to recruit the people they need.
+Under the new plan, people who want to work in the UK will be assigned points based on qualifications and whether or not they speak English… so there will be a lot fewer workers to recruit.
 The dearth of workers will have two effects.
 First, in the private sector, some workers may be paid more and the price of those services will be significantly more expensive.
-These private child care and elderly care solutions will be affordable to the rich only.
+These private childcare and elderly care solutions will be affordable to the rich only.
 Secondly, in the public sector, there will be a constant shortage of staff which will degrade the quality of service and therefore the working conditions of the workers concerned (which will make it all the harder to recruit them).

 In short, restrictions that concern low-paid immigrant workers have a double impact on recruiters: it’s harder to recruit low-paid workers, and it’s harder to recruit all kinds of workers as more of them must leave paid work to do unpaid work.
 Furthermore, it causes the GDP and tax revenues to shrink as paid work is replaced by unpaid work.
 This in turn puts more fiscal pressure on the remaining taxpayers.